 Ravenwood strives to be respectful of Indigenous cultures in everything we do, and we have a policy to address the potential for cultural appropriation in our work.
 You can see our policy on cultural appropriation and how we choose what to teach here.

 Tap each element to view a short description and a link to the full job announcement

-The Ravenwood Development and Communications Director (DD) will provide leadership for all aspects of fundraising and communications including: events, donor development, grant writing and reporting, social media, newsletters, donor and foundation database management, and the advancement of community partnerships as they relate to the success of program objectives and organizational capacity building.
-The DD will work as part of the Ravenwood Leadership Team.
-Leadership Team members include Ravenwood Executive Director (ED), Brett Holmquist, and Program Director (PD), Jennifer Bresee.
+The Development Coordinator (DC) will support all aspects of fundraising, office, and program administration including: event planning and facilitation, donor research and communications, grant research, writing, and reporting, social media and communications planning, database management, and the development of community partnerships as they relate to the success of program objectives and organizational capacity building.

 How to Apply

-Submit a letter of interest via email with resume and three references to Jennifer Bresee, firstname.lastname@example.org.
+Submit a letter of interest via email with resume and three references to Brett Holmquist, firstname.lastname@example.org.
 Selected candidates will be asked to complete an application and schedule a personal interview (Zoom, telephone, or similar connection options are possible) at a mutually agreeable time.